My motivation to support Pancreatic Cancer UK

 Mar 2026

 Alnwick Castle Half Marathon, Northumberland.
-Trail race with some Harry Potter / Downton Abbey magic from the spectacular castle backdrop (15/3/26 - booked).
+Trail race with some Harry Potter / Downton Abbey magic from the spectacular castle backdrop (Completed - 15/3/26).

 Apr 2026

 1) Giant’s Causeway 20.
 A 20 mile trail race along the north coast of Northern Ireland.
-Will be my first visit to this country and a UK bucket list check off (11/4/25 - booked).
+Will be my first visit to this country and a UK bucket list check off (Completed - 11/4/25).

 2) London Marathon My Way.
 Running a marathon on the same day as London Marathon for official London Marathon recognition.
 Planning to run the actual route backwards starting at midnight (26/4/26 - booked).